BunnyHAWPer/swapify/API_DOCS.md

 next scan of that product is served locally with no network call.
 If every source fails, the product is flagged for manual review (`missing_reports`) and the endpoint returns `404`.

+**Speed & data-quality guards (July 27):**

+- The whole fallback chain is bounded by a single wall-clock budget (`SWAPIFY_AUTOFILL_BUDGET`, 6s) — each source only gets `min(its timeout, the budget left)`, and the slow AI estimate is capped separately (`SWAPIFY_AI_ESTIMATE_TIMEOUT`, 4s) — so a scan can never hang for 20s+ on a slow/unresponsive source.
+- A barcode that resolves to **nothing anywhere** is cached as a miss for `SWAPIFY_NEGATIVE_TTL` (600s) so repeat scans return an instant `404` instead of re-running the chain; a product that resolves but stays *partially* incomplete is not re-fetched for `SWAPIFY_ENRICH_COOLDOWN` (600s).
+- Name-based matches (USDA search, OFF name search) must be **relevant** — at least half of the query's identifying words must appear in the candidate — so a loose fuzzy match (e.g. USDA answering "Amul Fruit N Nut" with "McDonald's Fruit'n Yogurt Parfait") can't inject an unrelated product's nutrition.
+A barcode/GTIN match is exact and skips this check.
+- `product_name` is guaranteed non-placeholder: a product resolved from OFF/USDA that has no name (or the literal "Unknown Product") falls back to its brand, so the client always shows a real label.

 Each `/product` response reports the outcome: